10deepaktripathi/Movie-Review-Analysis/README.md

 from nltk.corpus import movie_reviews

-Below are few commands to work with this movie corpus: movie_reviews.categories()  Tells you sentiment category ( Positive, Negative ) movie_reviews.fileids('pos')  Give you all the fileid containing positive reviews movie_reviews.words()  Tells you all the words used in corpus movie_reviews.words(fileid)  Tell you words used in a review under specified fileid
+Below are few commands to work with this movie corpus:

+movie_reviews.categories() --> Tells you sentiment category ( Positive, Negative )

+movie_reviews.fileids('pos') -->  Give you all the fileid containing positive reviews

+movie_reviews.words()-->  Tells you all the words used in corpus

+movie_reviews.words(fileid) --> Tell you words used in a review under specified fileid

 Data Preprocessing: